-It is only in recent years that a number of cloud/software as a service (SaaS) expense management systems like Xpenditure have emerged.
-These solutions typically consist of a mobile expense management app (which can be used to capture the receipt) and an online dashboard where receipts are reported, processed and approved.
-Going back a few years' smartphones were not as ubiquitous as they are now, and camera phones and OCR was simply not as powerful as they are now.
-So in many respects the expense management space is a relatively new one.
+It is only in recent years that a number of cloud/software as a service (SaaS) expense management systems, such a Rydoo (previously Xpenditure), have emerged.
+These solutions typically consist of a mobile expense management app (which can be used to capture the receipt) and an online dashboard where receipts are reported, processed, and approved.
+Going back a few years, smartphones were not as ubiquitous as they are now, and camera phones and OCR were simply not as powerful as they are now.
+So in many respects, the expense management space is a relatively new one.

-In terms of the hidden costs, given that expense management usually involves a number of different people it was not always easy to measure/manage the extent of the cost.
-Similarly, overall responsibility for expense management can be a little vague.
-However, as increasing numbers of businesses look to cut costs and to operate more efficiently awareness of the problems associated with manual expense management processes have grown.
+In terms of hidden costs, given that expense management usually involves a number of different people, it was not always easy to measure/manage the extent of the cost.
+Similarly, the overall responsibility for expense management can be a little vague.
+However, as increasing numbers of businesses look to cut costs and operate more efficiently, awareness of the problems associated with manual expense management processes has grown.

 Most of these apps follow a similar pattern.
 The user downloads the mobile expense management app, uses the smartphone camera to capture an image of the receipt, which is then uploaded to an online dashboard.
-The more sophisticated solutions use OCR readers to read the receipts so manual intervention is kept to the bare minimum.
-From there, the digitized receipt can then be reviewed, edited, reimbursed, rejected, or pushed into a preferred accountancy software package to name a few of the typical functions a solution offers.
+The more sophisticated solutions use OCR readers to read receipts so manual intervention is kept to a bare minimum.
+The digitized receipt can then be reviewed, edited, reimbursed, rejected, or pushed into a preferred accountancy software package to name a few of the typical functions a solution offers.

 Commercially, the return on investment from deploying a cloud-based expense management system is significant, which has further enhanced the appeal of businesses upgrading (naturally the magnitude of the savings is dependent on the number of active users generating business receipts and the quantity being produced).
-With median pricing for many solutions around £10 an active user/month it is no surprise that the industry is growing rapidly particularly when set against the costs of legacy systems.
+With median pricing for many solutions at around £10/active user/month, it is no surprise that the industry is growing rapidly particularly when set against the costs of legacy systems.

-Again, most providers offer free webinars where you can watch a real time demo of the application in action, enabling you to also ask questions.
-Use this time to understand some of the power features that most of the leading expense management systems contain, such as mileage tracking, advanced reporting and integrations with third parties like accounting software solutions.
+Again, most providers offer free webinars where you can watch a real-time demo of the application in action, enabling you to also ask questions.
+Use this time to understand some of the power features that most of the leading expense management systems contain, such as mileage tracking, advanced reporting, and integrations with third parties such as accounting software solutions.

-Once the application has been rolled out it is important to turn off legacy approaches, as well as to ensure that the broader feature set of the application is being utilized.
-Many expense management systems offer close integrations with everyone from Payroll Administrators, to Financial Services Institutions to Accounting Software Applications, to VAT Reclaim companies.
-Using these links will further reduce the time spent on managing expenses enabling those most affected to redeploy their time on more appealing higher value add tasks.
+Once the application has been rolled out, it is important to turn off legacy approaches, as well as to ensure that the broader feature set of the application is being utilized.
+Many expense management systems offer close integrations with everyone, from payroll administrators and financial services institutions to accounting software applications and VAT reclaim companies.
+Using these links will further reduce the time spent on managing expenses, enabling those most affected to redeploy their time on more appealing higher value added tasks.